 In return, you have a right to expect respectful behaviour from the public.
 If members of the public are being abusive, intimidatory or threatening you are entitled to stop any conversation or interaction in person or online and report them to the local authority, the relevant social media provider, or the police.
-This also applies to fellow councillors, where action could then be taken under the Councillor Code of Conduct, and local authority employees, where concerns should be raised in line with the local authority's councillor officer protocol.
+This also applies to fellow councillors, where action could then be taken under the Councillor Code of Conduct, and local authority employees, where concerns should be raised in line with Derbyshire County Council's Member and Officers' Relationship Protocol.

-2. Bullying, harassment, and discrimination
+2. Bullying, Harassment and Discrimination